Rob Howard (politician): Provincial politics

-Following the announcement by Richmond Centre MLA Olga Ilich that she would not be seeking re-election, Howard announced, in January 2008, that he would seek to replace Ilich as the BC Liberal Party candidate in the next election.
-As no one else came forward to challenge Howard, he was acclaimed, in November 2008, to be the BC Liberal candidate.
-In the general election, held in May 2009, he was challenged by a New Democratic Party candidate, notary public Kam Brar, and a Green Party candidate, teacher Michael Wolfe, and Nation Alliance Party candidate, accountant Kang Chen.
-The riding was considered to be a safe seat for the BC Liberals to win, which the 54-year-old Howard did win with over 60% of the vote, with his BC Liberal Party winning a majority government.
+With Richmond Centre MLA Olga Ilich declining to run for re-election, Howard announced in January 2008 that he would seek to replace Ilich as the BC Liberal Party candidate in the next election.
+As no one else came forward to challenge Howard, he was acclaimed in November 2008 to be the BC Liberal candidate.
+In the May 2009 provincial election, he faced notary public Kam Brar of the New Democratic Party, teacher Michael Wolfe of the Green Party, and accountant Kang Chen of the Nation Alliance Party.
+The riding was considered to be a safe seat for the BC Liberals, and Howard held on to the seat for the party with over 60% of the vote.

-As the 39th Parliament began, BC Premier Gordon Campbell did not include Howard in his Executive Council of British Columbia cabinet.
-Howard was appoint to the Select Standing Committee on Public Accounts in the first two sessions and then the Select Standing Committee on Finance and Government Services in the third and fourth sessions, in which he chaired the committee and traveled the province gathering public input regarding budget spending priorities.
+As the 39th Parliament began, BC Premier Gordon Campbell did not include Howard in his cabinet.
+Instead, Howard was appointed to the Select Standing Committee on Public Accounts in the first two sessions and then the Select Standing Committee on Finance and Government Services in the third and fourth sessions, in which he chaired the committee and traveled the province gathering public input regarding budget spending priorities.
 He was also appointed to the Select Standing Committee on Crown Corporations and the Select Standing Committee on Education in the first two sessions, but neither committee held any meetings.
 He introduced one piece of legislation, a private members bill, the Trustee Board of the Church of God, Richmond Municipality, B.C.
 (Corporate Restoration) Act, 2009 (Pr 402) which retroactively restored that organization's corporate status.